 At the Photo Center

-to serve our students.
+to serve our community.
 Our staff and board work hard to find new ways of making art, seeing the world, and connecting our communities.

 |Ann has been recognized as one of the nation’s leading experts in recognizing emerging talent, and has brought exceptional exhibitions and public programs to Seattle since 1996, when she became Gallery Director.
 She received her BFA from Colorado State University, Ft.
 Collins in 1993.
 Pallesen has curated and installed over 150 exhibitions including the work of Julie Blackmon, Camille Seaman, Elliott Erwitt, Graciela Iturbide, Chris Jordan, Mary Ellen Mark, Ken Rosenthal & Hiroshi Watanabe.
 She has coordinated dozens of lectures with artists and curators, and regularly appears at portfolio review events, on panel discussions and has served as a juror for several non-Photo Center NW exhibitions.
 She is an active photographer herself and has exhibited her work around the Pacific Northwest.|